WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapps.md

 :::caution

-For usage with typescript, make sure you are using Typescript version `5.0.0` or higher.
+For usage with Typescript, make sure you are using Typescript version `5.0.0` or higher.

 :::

-- Ensure you have a `projectId` from WalletConnect Cloud.
-You can get one for free [here](https://cloud.walletconnect.com/)
+- Ensure you have a `projectId` from the WalletConnect Cloud.
+You can get one [here](https://cloud.walletconnect.com/).
 - Upgrade `@walletconnect/ethereum-provider` from `1.x.x` to `2.x.x`.

 Previously, you would have passed in an `infuraId` like: